sparklyr/sparklyr/.github/ISSUE_TEMPLATE.md

 If at all possible, please include a [minimal, reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example).
-The `sparklyr` team will be much more likely to resolve your issue if they are able to reproduce it themselves locally.
+The `sparklyr` maintainer and the broader open-source community will be much more likely to assist with your issue if they are able to reproduce it themselves locally.
 If possible, try generating a reproducible example using the [reprex](https://github.com/tidyverse/reprex) package.

 Please delete this preamble after you have read it.